 #2 New friends: My metric for committing to anything these days is a simple question, “can I make a great friend?”
 This course had a number of people with a spirit of curiosity, generosity and connection. which are exactly the people I want to meet.
 I met a ton of people and made a couple new connections that may turn into friends.
 However, I had a hard time trying to navigate the many lectures and announcements and engage in the Circle community in a way to really invest in them.

-#3 Meeting other creators & finding inspiration: One of the hardest things about running an online business is that there are growing number of ways to monetize or build a business.
-However it can be easy to focus on the 3 or 4 which are most popular at the moment.
+#3 Meeting other creators & finding inspiration: One of the hardest things about running an online business is that there are increasing ways to monetize or build a business.
+However, it can be easy to focus on the 3 or 4 which are most popular at the moment.
 While YouTube is “hot” right now it was also good to see how varied the interests were across all the different students and to see the businesses they are running outside of YouTube.
 I love being inspired to think in new ways based on what others are doing.

 #4 Tech Skills: Many of the lectures provided some very practical tips on improving editing skills and also just basic techniques for how to connect more effectively with people on YouTube.
 I learned valuable new ideas about cover images, background audio or music, strategic use of b-roll, lighting techniques, blurred backgrounds, and other small tweaks that combined enabled me to start to understand the technical editing process at a deeper level.